GenomicsAotearoa/Introduction-to-R/docs/appendix/04-bioconductor-vcfr.md

 !!! info

-    keypoints:
+    === "Keypoints"

         - Bioconductor is an alternative package repository for bioinformatics packages.
         - Installing packages from Bioconductor requires a new method, since it is not compatible with the `install.packages()` function used for CRAN.
         - Check Bioconductor to see if there is a package relevant to your analysis before writing code yourself.

-    objectives:
+    === "Objectives"

         - Describe what the Bioconductor repository is and what it is used for
         - Describe how Bioconductor differs from CRAN
         - Search Bioconductor for relevant packages
         - Install a package from Bioconductor

-    questions:
+    === "Questions"

         - How do I use packages from the Bioconductor repository?

 ## Installing packages from somewhere else besides CRAN?